 Though often ignored, OSHA does provide detailed safety standards for scaffolding construction and use.
 Some of these measures that construction companies can and should be taking to protect their workers include:

-- Using planking rated to support at least four times the intended load.
+Using planking rated to support at least four times the intended load.

-- Making sure there is no more than a 1-inch gap between horizontal planking and uprights in most places, and never more than 9 ½ inches in places where irregular building shapes require a larger gap.
+Make sure there is no more than a 1-inch gap between horizontal planking and uprights in most places, and never more than 9 ½ inches in places where irregular building shapes require a larger gap.

-- Bracing scaffolds at regular intervals.
+Bracing scaffolds at regular intervals.

-- Installing guardrails along all edges not facing the work, with drop-offs of more than 10 feet.
+Installing guardrails along all edges not facing the work, with drop-offs of more than 10 feet.

-- Shielding workers below from falling objects using nets, toe boards, or catch platforms, while also requiring hard hats.
+Shielding workers below from falling objects using nets, toe boards, or catch platforms, while also requiring hard hats.

-- Training all employees on the hazards and best practices associated with the kind of scaffolding they will be using.
+Training all employees on the hazards and best practices associated with the kind of scaffolding they will be using.

-- Providing personal fall arrest systems to anyone who will be working at a height.
+Providing personal fall arrest systems to anyone who will be working at a height.

-- Never requiring or allowing workers to use cluttered or slippery scaffolding, except to correct the situation.
+Never requiring or allowing workers to use cluttered or slippery scaffolding, except to correct the situation.

 Following these standards and the rest of OSHA’s relevant codes can prevent scaffolding planks from giving way, stop tools and appendages from slipping through gaps, and provide multiple layers of protection against serious falls and head injuries.

 Companies that choose to ignore them are responsible for the harm they cause to workers and families and should be expected to pay for it.

 The Stoddard Firm Has Passionate and Qualified Scaffolding Accident Lawyers in Georgia

-When choosing a construction accident lawyer for scaffolding fatal accidents or injury cases, it’s important to find someone knowledgeable in all relevant areas of law, who will make your priorities their own.
+When choosing a construction site accident lawyer for scaffolding fatal accidents or injury cases, it’s important to find someone knowledgeable in all relevant areas of law, who will make your priorities their own.